symlex/symlex/README.md

 It also prevents developers from thoughtlessly installing existing bundles without understanding them.
 The result is less bloat and simpler, more maintainable and testable code that is fundamental for agile development.

 Plain classes are used wherever possible to avoid vendor lock-in and enable framework independent code reuse.
+See also [TRADEOFFS.md](TRADEOFFS.md).

 You can combine the PHP based backend with any JavaScript library or REST client.
 The front-end boilerplate is there for your convenience and puts you straight on track for building impressive single-page applications with Webpack and Vue.js.